glTF Extension Support

 | |

-| ✅ | Unlit materials bypass the default lighting calculations. | |
+| ✅ | loaders.gl preserves the unlit marker; luma.gl bypasses the default lighting calculations when creating the material. | |

 | ✅ 🚧 | Emissive strength now multiplies the emissive contribution in the stock PBR shader. | |